rpardini/docker-registry-proxy/README.md

 - Add the caching server CA certificate to the list of system trusted roots.
 - Restart `dockerd`

-Do it all at once, tested on Ubuntu Xenial, which is systemd based:
+Do it all at once, tested on Ubuntu Xenial, Bionic, and Focal, all systemd based:

 ```bash
 # Add environment vars pointing Docker to use the proxy